LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What do you call a developer who doesn't comment code? - A developer.
+I'd tell you a joke about NAT but I would have to translate.

 <!--joke-end-->